Small Smiles Dental Centers: Post-DeRose

 In February 2012, the company filed for Chapter 11 Bankruptcy Protection.

 As of December 2012, Small Smiles treated about 500,000 children each year.
 In December 2012 NBC News revealed it had investigated 63 Small Smiles clinics over a preceding three-year period and discovered continued accusations from former employees, parents, and government investigators that the clinics performed below standard and unnecessary procedures on children.
 Chuck Grassley, a member of the U.S. Senate, said that the company was scamming taxpayers and causing abuses to children in order to generate revenues.
-David Wilson, the CEO, said in a statement that "Patients are at the center of everything we do at CSHM.
+David Wilson, the CEO, said in a statement:Patients are at the center of everything we do at CSHM.
 CSHM LLC supports our affiliated dental centers so that they can continue to provide access to quality dental care.
-Our dental centers serve approximately one million patient visits per year, primarily to children in communities with under-served access to dental care."

-After Channel 4 Action News WTAE-TV began an investigation on Small Smiles, the U.S. Senate filed a report saying that taxpayer dollars were wasted in Small Smiles and recommended that its Medicaid access be terminated.
+Our dental centers serve approximately one million patient visits per year, primarily to children in communities with under-served access to dental care.After Channel 4 Action News WTAE-TV began an investigation on Small Smiles, the U.S. Senate filed a report saying that taxpayer dollars were wasted in Small Smiles and recommended that its Medicaid access be terminated.
 The report accused Small Smiles clinics of performed unnecessary dental work and performing procedures too quickly.
 The 1,500-page report was prepared by Grassley and Max Baucus.
 This bipartisan report of the US Senate further advised Small Smiles Dental be excluded as a Medicaid provider.
 CSHM LLC stated that "We do not believe that this report adequately reflects the current operations of CSHM LLC (CSHM or the Company)."

 In 2014, the Inspector General's Office announced that the management company Church Street Health Management will no longer be allowed to use Medicaid, Medicare, and other health programs of the federal government.
 CSHM, LLC filed for Chapter 7 bankruptcy on February 5, 2015.